Azure/terraform-azurerm-avm-res-web-site/README.md

 - `name` - (Optional) The name of the private endpoint.
 One will be generated if not set.
 - `role_assignments` - (Optional) A map of role assignments to create on the private endpoint.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
 See `var.role_assignments` for more information.
+- `principal_type` - (Optional) The type of the `principal_id`.
+Possible values are `User`, `Group` and `ServicePrincipal`.
+It is necessary to explicitly set this attribute when creating private endpoints if the principal creating the assignment is constrained by RBAC rules that filters on the PrincipalType attribute.
 - `lock` - (Optional) The lock level to apply to the private endpoint.
 Default is `None`.
 Possible values are `None`, `CanNotDelete`, and `ReadOnly`.
 - `tags` - (Optional) A mapping of tags to assign to the private endpoint.
 - `subnet_resource_id` - The resource ID of the subnet to deploy the private endpoint in.